Provenance (geology): Transportation

 Rocks are transported downstream from higher to lower elevations.
 Source rocks and detritus are transported by gravity, water, wind, or glacial movement.
 The transportation process breaks rocks into smaller particles by physical abrasion, from boulder size into sand or even clay.
 At the same time minerals within the sediment can also be changed chemically.
 Only minerals that are more resistant to chemical weathering can survive (e.g. ultrastable minerals such as zircon, tourmaline, and rutile).
 During transportation, minerals can be sorted by their density, and as a result, light minerals (such as quartz and mica) will be moved faster and further than heavy minerals (such as zircon and tourmaline).

 Accumulation

 After a certain distance of transportation, detritus reaches a sedimentary basin and accumulates in one place.
-With the accumulation of sediments, sediments are buried to a deeper level and go through diagenesis, which turns separate sediments into sedimentary rocks (i.e. conglomerate, sandstone, mudrocks, limestone, etc.) and some metamorphic rocks (such as quartzite) which were derived from sedimentary rocks.
-After sediments are weathered and eroded from mountain belts, they can be carried by stream and deposited along rivers as river sands.
+With the accumulation of sediments, they are buried to a deeper level and go through diagenesis, which turns separate sediments into sedimentary rocks (i.e. conglomerate, sandstone, mudrocks, limestone, etc.) and some metamorphic rocks (such as quartzite) which were derived from sedimentary rocks.
+After sediments are weathered and eroded from mountain belts, they can be carried by streams and deposited along rivers as river sands.
 Detritus can also be transported and deposited in foreland basins and offshore fans.
 The detrital record can be collected from all these places and can be used in provenance studies.